Introduction

 Scripture sometimes uses the sea as a metaphor for nations and peoples—turbulent waters can indicate social unrest or geopolitical upheaval.
 Books that include prophetic visions link raging seas with chaotic movements among peoples.
 Interpreting a dream this way is not predicting specific events; it is a theological lens suggesting the dreamer may be sensing anxiety about communal or national instability and is called to intercede and seek wisdom for civic responsibility.

-Daniel spake and said, I saw in my vision by night, and, behold, the four winds of the heaven strove upon the great sea.
+2Daniel spake and said, I saw in my vision by night, and, behold, the four winds of the heaven strove upon the great sea.
+3And four great beasts came up from the sea, diverse one from another.

 And I stood upon the sand of the sea, and saw a beast rise up out of the sea, having seven heads and ten horns, and upon his horns ten crowns, and upon his heads the name of blasphemy.